Sebastião José de Carvalho e Melo, 1st Marquis of Pombal: Early life

+Sebastião José was fluent in Portuguese and French.

 Political career

+Prior to his appointment as prime minister in 1755, Pombal had a relatively obscure career.

 In 1738, with his uncle's assistance, Pombal received his first public appointment as the Portuguese ambassador to Great Britain, where, in 1740, he was elected a Fellow of the Royal Society.
-This author points out that Carvalho e Melo used his circulation among influential people to "investigate the causes, techniques, and mechanisms of British commercial and naval power."
+Carvalho e Melo used his circulation among influential people to "investigate the causes, techniques, and mechanisms of British commercial and naval power."
+He did not become fluent in the English language during his time in London.
+By 25 September 1745, he had left his post in London.

 In 1745, he served as the Portuguese ambassador to Austria.
 The Queen consort of Portugal, Archduchess Mary Anne Josepha of Austria (1683–1754), was fond of him; after his first wife died she arranged for him to marry the daughter of the Austrian field marshal Leopold Josef, Count von Daun.
 The King, John V, was not pleased, however, and recalled him in 1749.
 John V died the following year and his son Joseph I of Portugal was crowned king.
 Joseph I was fond of Pombal; with the Queen Mother's approval he appointed him as Minister of Foreign Affairs.
 As the King's confidence in him increased, the King entrusted him with more control of the state.

 By 1755, the King appointed him Prime Minister.
-Impressed by English economic success which he had witnessed as ambassador, Pombal successfully implemented similar economic policies in Portugal.
+Impressed by Britain's economic success which he had witnessed as ambassador, Pombal successfully implemented similar economic policies in Portugal.